 Every Home Standby Generator Installation is different.
 Access to utilities, ground and soil conditions, the location of windows, doors, and vents, and even the prevailing winds can affect site placement.
-Generator manufacturers specify the minimum requirements for a generator installation, but is “good enough” always the best way to go?
-Sometimes following the manufacturer’s minimum requirements may not meet local codes or fit the location.
+Generator manufacturers specify the minimum requirements for a generator installation, but “good enough” is not always the best.
+Following the manufacturer’s minimum requirements may not meet local codes or fit the location.

-Local building codes are always a consideration.
-The National Electrical Code refers to local codes at AHJ or the Authority Having Jurisdiction.
+Always consider your local building codes.
+The National Electrical Code refers to local codes as AHJ or the Authority Having Jurisdiction.
 The AHJ always has the final word.
 If an installation doesn’t comply and the homeowner bypasses the building permit process, it could result in fines or a refusal by the property owner’s insurer to pay a claim against the homeowner.

-A home standby generator for backup power can represent a sizable investment.
-Choosing a good generator installer is just one step in the process.
-Taking their advice on installation options and following local building codes helps ensure a stable installation that provides years of service.
+A home standby generator represents a considerable investment.
+Finding a good generator installer is just one step in the process.
+Taking their advice on installation options and following local building codes ensures a stable installation that provides years of service.

 Pads made of concrete are poured and cured by the generator manufacturer, the installer, or by a local company that specializes in concrete products.
 The process is simple.
 Mixed concrete is poured into a form and allowed to harden.
 Curing takes up to a week for full strength.
-In the case of a generator manufacturer product such as the GenPad, the pad is often purchased and shipped with the generator.
+Generator pads are often a part of the purchase and ship with the generator to reduce freight costs.

 Minimal site preparation includes leveling the soil.
 Sometimes the standby generator installer removes a rectangular area of grass and soil to add sand and gravel which is then compacted, and the pre-cast concrete pad laid over the top.
-The installer ensures it is stable before placing the generator on it.
+The installer levels the pad before placing the generator on it.
 Thickness depends in part on the weight of the generator.
 Three to four inches thick is common.
 Very heavy generators may require a poured pad.